erudit/erudit-ps-documentation/docs/source/special_characters.rst

 Special Charset Encoding
 ========================

-The :term:`Érudit PS` request that the :term:`XML` documents must be encoded as :term:`UTF-8`, and they must have it's enconding explicity identified at the :term:`XML Declaration`.
+The :term:`Érudit PS` requires that the :term:`XML` documents must be encoded as :term:`UTF-8`, and they must have it's enconding explicity identified at the :term:`XML Declaration`.

    ``<?xml version="1.0" encoding="utf-8"?>``